Cancer Research UK Internship Scheme

 The charity is also looking at ways to improve the career progression path from our internships to permanent roles within the organisation and to support interns in developing key business skills and experience.

-Cancer Research UK’s internships have been recognised as one of the top schemes in the country.
-This year we were ranked as the top charity in Rate My Placement's Top 100 Graduate Employers.
+Cancer Research UK’s internships have been recognised as one of the top schemes in the country and have been continuously ranked as the top charity in Rate My Placement's Top 100 Graduate Employers.

 You will have the opportunity to lead on specific projects across the charity including Fundraising, Communications, Technology, Policy and Business Strategy.